| |

 Set the cooked rhubarb pulp aside and continue the recipe using just the juice.

-Note: If you want to use the rhubarb pulp you can add sugar to it and then serve on vanilla ice cream or yogurt the same day.
-It’s no longer the pretty pink color but it does taste very good.
-These days, I have a rhubarb plant with loads of rhubarb in the garden so once the liquid has been strained I discarded the leftover pulp.
+Note: If you’d like to use the leftover rhubarb pulp, you can sweeten it and serve it over vanilla ice cream or yogurt the same day.
+It won’t be the pretty pink color anymore, but it still tastes good.
+When I have plenty of rhubarb from the garden, I usually discard the pulp.

 5. Add 2 cups of sugar to the rhubarb juice.
 Bring back to a boil, stirring frequently to dissolve the sugar into the syrup.
 Let the syrup simmer for 5 minutes until the sugar is completely dissolved.
 Continue to skim off any foam that rises to the surface.